expressjs/expressjs.com/advanced/best-practice-security.md

 lang: en
 ---

-# Security Best Practices for Express in Production
+# Production Best Practices: Security

-This is a two-part blog series about some best practices for running Express applications in production.
-This first part focuses on security, and the second on performance and reliability.
-It assumes you are already familiar with the basics of Node.js and web development practices.
-It covers topics and concepts that are especially relevant to the production environment.

 ## Overview

 The term _"production"_ refers to the stage in the software lifecycle when an application or API is generally available to its end-users or consumers.
-In contrast, in _"development"_, you're still actively writing and testing code, and the application is not open to external access.
+In contrast, in the _"development"_ stage, you're still actively writing and testing code, and the application is not open to external access.
 The corresponding system environments are known as _production_ and _development_ environments, respectively.

-Development and production environments are often set up very differently and have vastly different requirements.
-Something that's fine in development may not be acceptable in production.
-For example, in a development environment verbose logging of errors may be needed for debugging, while the same behavior can become a security concern in a production environment.
+Development and production environments are usually set up differently and have vastly different requirements.
+What's fine in development may not be acceptable in production.
+For example, in a development environment you may want verbose logging of errors for debugging, while the same behavior can become a security concern in a production environment.
 And in development, you don't need to worry about scalability, reliability, and performance, while those concerns become critical in production.

-This blog presents some security best practices for Express applications deployed to production.
+This article discusses some security best practices for Express applications deployed to production.

 ## Don't use deprecated or vulnerable versions of Express

 Express 2.x and 3.x are no longer maintained.
 Security and performance issues in these versions won't be fixed.
 Do not use them!
-If you haven't moved to version 4, we have provided a [handy migration guide](http://expressjs.com/guide/migrating-4.html).
+If you haven't moved to version 4, follow the [migration guide](/guide/migrating-4.html).

-Also ensure you are not using any of the vulnerable Express versions listed on the [Security updates page](http://expressjs.com/advanced/security-updates.html).
+Also ensure you are not using any of the vulnerable Express versions listed on the [Security updates page](/advanced/security-updates.html).
 If you are, update to one of the stable releases, preferably the latest.

 ## Use TLS